 Don’t have set date for travel?
 Just enter in which month you want to travel.
 Let the flight search find the cheapest deal and then set up an alert.
 You’ll get a message when the price drops on your holiday weekend!
 You can also download the app on your mobile phone for convenience.
 It’s the best app I’ve used so far to find great deals on flights.

 Check your abilities before you tackle this hike, it’s not suitable for everyone.
 There are sections of the trail that aren’t well maintained and some are downright dangerous.
 If you can muster the courage to overcome your fear of heights, the Reinbringen will reward you with spectacular views.

 A must do hike Norway!
 Situated in the UNESCO heritage site of Geirangerfjord.
 It provides stunning views of the amazing Seven Sister waterfall as it plunges deep into the Geirangerfjord below.
 Combined this with the improbable medieval farms on mountain ledges and makes this hike one of the most memorable experiences on your Norway adventures.

 You can hike directly from Geiranger to the farm or you can take the water taxi and climb the dizzying steps to Skagefla.
 The iconic view of the Seven Sisters Waterfall and sky-high farms awaits.

 4 – Trolltunga

 Like the Preiskestolen, Trolltunga is one of the most breathtaking scenic cliffs in Norway.
-Trolltunga (Troll’s Tongue), hovers about 700 meters above the lake Ringedalsvatnet.
-The trail is difficult and it’s sometimes confounded by snow and the elements.
+Trolltunga (Troll’s Tongue), hovers at around 700 meters above the lake Ringedalsvatnet.
+The trail is difficult and is sometimes confounded by snow and the elements.
 It starts in Skjeggedal and meanders through the high mountains for a 23-kilometer round trip.

 5 -Preikestolen (Pulpit Rock)